Quiddlee/node-crud-api/README.md

 npm run test
 ```
 # Working with API 🐳
-In the project root folder you can find postman collection that will make your life easy working with this API 😉
+In the project root folder, you can find a Postman collection that will make your life easier while working with the API. 😉

 ![postman.jpg](./public/postman.jpg)